Updated on: 10/5/2021

 - Never combine boating with alcohol.
 In accidents involving serious injuries and fatalities, alcohol is a factor that’s all too common.
 In Washington state, operating a boat under the influence of alcohol is a crime, but enforcement is sporadic and authorities often aren’t aware of the issue until an accident has already happened.
 Alcohol consumption can reduce a drinker’s ability to make good decisions, increase their reaction time, and make it difficult to judge appropriate speed and distance while operating a boat.

-Wear a life jacket.
+- Wear a life jacket.
 They may not look cool, but they save lives.
 Eighty-three percent of drowning victims weren’t wearing life jackets; a simple properly-fitted floatation device could have saved their lives.
 Life jackets are especially important for anyone who’s planning to head into open water or swiftly moving water.

 - Get a safety certification if you need one.
 If you’re operating a large sailboat or motorboat, it’s a good idea to get safety certified, even if you’re not legally required to complete the certification.
 If you’re renting or buying a boat, consider your level of experience.
 Don’t get stuck with a boat that you can’t safely operate.

 What To Do If You’ve Been Injured In A Boating Accident

 Davis Law Group, P.S.’s award-winning team of boat accident attorneys has represented severely injured boating accident victims in Washington state.
 If you have any questions about accidents involving recreational or commercial boats, you can speak with our legal team at any time by using our convenient chat feature, visiting our contact form, or calling (206) 727-4000.